Google Grant Fuels Growth of Historic New Orleans Organization

 Results

 Once the grant account was live and we moved brand traffic over about four weeks into the campaign, we quickly saw performance lift in a variety of ways.
-Here’s what we were able to achieve since launching until the end of October:
+Here’s what we were able to achieve from May 1, 2025 – October 31, 2025:

 Growth